Nate Mann

-Nate Mann is an American actor.
+Nate Mann (born May 29, 1997) is an American actor.

 Mann attended Germantown Academy, graduating in 2015.
 He would first study acting at Walnut Street Theatre, and then at Juilliard School, earning a Bachelor of Fine Arts degree in 2019.

 Mann made his stage debut in an Off-Broadway production of Little Women, directed by Kate Hamill.

 In 2021, Mann was cast to star in the Apple TV+ miniseries Masters of the Air, and also appears in the Paul Thomas Anderson film Licorice Pizza.
+In June 2023, he joined the cast of the miniseries Apples Never Fall in a recurring role.

+In September 2024, it was announced Mann was cast as Philip Randall in The Up and Comer, a thriller based on the novel by Howard Roughan.

+Personal life

+Mann is Jewish on his father's side.